 Marketing your early childhood education center is all about:

 - Communicating your strategy—why parents should choose your childcare center

 - Building awareness and maintaining a reputation within the local community

-Here are some simple childcare online marketing strategies to help create a great online presence, attract more leads, and eventually turn them customers.
+Here are some simple early education marketing strategies to help create a great online presence, attract more leads, and eventually turn them into customers.